gemrb/gemrb.github.io/Modding.md

 part.
 Many have been gathered in the [**gemrb-tweaks**](https://github.com/lynxlynxlynx/gemrb-mods/tree/master/gemrb-tweaks) mod for an easier install and have been removed from this list.

+### Installing mods

+If you're new to modding IE games, first install the latest release of [WeiDU](https://github.com/WeiDUorg/weidu/releases).
+It's a tool that allows several mods to be installed at once, even if they modify the same files.
+Most mods already bundle the Windows version — this will be the EXE file in the downloaded mod.
+You can run it to trigger the install.

+Each mod has to be extracted to the game dir, so there's one folder per mod.
+Then you just run it through WeiDU to install: `weinstall somemodfolder`.

 ## Mod ideas

 Separated by difficulty/time requirement.
 If you don't know how doable